Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 ### Create and authenticate a client directly, using Entra ID

+_Note: At the time of this package release, not all deployments support Entra ID authentication.
+For those who do, follow the instructions below._

 To use an Entra ID token credential, first install the [azure-identity](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/identity/azure-identity) package:

 ```python